Stripe-vs-Square-Which-One-is-Right-for-Your-Business

 What is Stripe?

-Stripe powers payments in over 135 currencies and supports countless different payment methods including credit and debit cards, digital wallets, bank transfers, real-time payments, prepaid cards, and gift cards, etc. Stripe also allows businesses to create custom payment methods, making it a highly versatile payment processing option for businesses.
+SubscriptionFlow helps businesses with Stripe recurring payments in over 135 currencies and supports countless different payment methods including credit and debit cards, digital wallets, bank transfers, real-time payments, prepaid cards, and gift cards, etc. Stripe also allows businesses to create custom payment methods, making it a highly versatile payment processing option for businesses.
 Additionally, the platform also offers features such as fraud prevention and subscription billing and is known for being developer-friendly.

 Stripe caters to businesses of all sizes and is particularly popular in the e-commerce industry as the platform is better suited to serve online, rather than in brick-and-mortar stores.